Let's move on to anticholinergics.

 where people are contracted and unable to move

 and this one acts over 30 minutes.

 Now atropine is derived from the belladonna plant,

 which I have illustrated here.

-blood brain barrier.
-And it's duration of action is around 4 hours.
+and its duration of action is around four hours.

 our respiratory pharmacology lecture.

 There is also a mild reduction

 in airway secretions.

 Atropine can sometimes be used as a direct agent,